-Elizabeth Howcroft and Ritvik Carvalho wrote this story for the Reuters news agency.
+Seth Borenstein of the Associated Press wrote this story.
 Dan Friedell adapted it for Learning English.
-Ashley Thompson was the editor.
+Mario Ritter, Jr. was the editor.

-What do you think about the digital sales?
-We want to hear from you.
-Write to us in the Comments Section and visit our Facebook page.
+Are you excited by the news about the muons?
+Tell us in the Comments Section and visit our Facebook page.

 Words in This Story

 exciting –adj. causing feelings of interest and enthusiasm : causing excite

 assume –v. to think that something is true or probably true without knowing that it is true

 spin –v. to think that something is true or probably true without knowing that it is true

 track –n. a structure that is often circular that lets something go around it in a set path

 monster –n. a strange or horrible imaginary creature